 Configure for Access Outside Your Home Network

-Once you are inside your router’s configuration menu, look for an option for “Port Forwarding”.
+Once you’re inside your router’s configuration menu, look for a setting that says “Port Forwarding”.
 It may be under advanced settings:

-In my case, I click “Add Service” to add a new port to forward.
+In my case, I click “Add Service” to add a new port forward.
 Your case may be different depending upon which type of router you have.
 Consult your user manual or search online for instructions pertaining to your specific router model.
-Once you have figured out how to add a port forward, enter details of the connection:
+Once you’ve figured out how to add a new port forward, enter the details of the connection:

 The “Service Type” should be TCP/UDP.
 Where it says “Server IPv4 Address”, enter the local IP address of your Raspberry Pi (in my case it’s 10.0.0.106).
 Now enter which ports need to be forwarded.
-For the Windows Remote Desktop Application, we need to forward port 3389.
+For the Windows Remote Desktop App, we need to forward port 3389.
 Enter 3389 as both the “Start Port” and the “End Port”.
 Click save to save the connection.
-Now, all connections “calling” your public IP and port 3389 will be forwarded to your Raspberry Pi (see below).

-For the next step, we need to know your public IP address.
-Just Google “what’s my IP” and you can find sites that will tell you for free if you don’t know it already.
+Now we need to find your router’s public IP address.
+Just Google “what’s my IP” and you can find sites that will tell you for free:

-Take note of your public IP address, then go back to the Remote Desktop Connection application in Windows.
-In the “Computer” field, enter your public IP address, followed by a colon and the port forwarded in the above steps.
+Write this down, then open up the Remote Desktop Connection application in Windows.
+In the “Computer” field, enter your router’s public IP address, followed by a colon and the port forwarded in the above steps.
 For example, if your public IP is 188.8.131.52, and you forwarded port 3389, you would enter 184.108.40.206:3389 here:

-Here’s a video showing you how to do the remote connection:
+Here’s a video showing you how to set up everything in the post above: